-Earlier this year, the Law Enforcement Conduct Commission (‘LECC’) replaced the previous Police Integrity Commission (‘PIC’) and a number of other institutions as the central committee for oversight of police in NSW.
-However, the benefits for accountability and efficiency are weakened by the government’s lackluster implementation and its failure to reform a key area of public concern.
+Earlier this year, the Law Enforcement Conduct Commission (‘LECC’) replaced a number of other institutions.
+This includes the previous Police Integrity Commission (‘PIC’) as the central committee for oversight of police in NSW.
+However, the benefits for accountability and efficiency are weakened by the government’s lacklustre implementation and its failure to reform a key area of public concern.

 The LECC is a ‘two steps forward, one step back’ kind of reform.
 On the plus side, it streamlines the police oversight process by bringing together a number of similar areas of inquiry.
-It does so by combining the investigative roles of the PIC, the Police Division of the Office of the Ombudsman and the Inspector of the Crime Commission into a single civilian body, all headed by the eminent Supreme Court Justice Michael Adams (pictured below).
+It does so by combining the investigative roles of the PIC, the Police Division of the Office of the Ombudsman and the Inspector of the Crime Commission into a single civilian body.
+The head of these is the eminent Supreme Court Justice Michael Adams (pictured below).

-Promisingly, the capacity to monitor police conduct has greatly improved, backed by the LECC’s royal commission type powers to hold public hearings in some situations.
+Promisingly, the capacity to monitor police conduct has greatly improved, backed by the LECC’s Royal Commission type powers to hold Commissions & Inquiriespublic hearings in some situations.
 With the LECC, we can expect greater resources and less unnecessary politics between investigative institutions overseeing NSW police operations.

 Now, let’s look at the minuses.
-For all its appearances of straightforwardness, the NSW government has maintained the status quo by only allowing police, not the LECC, to investigate other police in ‘critical incident’ investigations.
+For all its appearances of straightforwardness, the NSW Government maintains the status quo by only allowing police, not the LECC, to investigate other police in ‘critical incident’ investigations.
 These investigations concern situations where a member of the public or police suffers serious injury or death in the course of a police operation.

 Perhaps equally worrisome is the lack of a clear transition.
 Although given little news about which positions were filled, we were told that the LECC would start accepting complaints in March.
 That soon turned to May.
 Now, in June, a click of the LECC ‘Submit a Complaint’ button leads to an evasive statement that complaints will be taken ‘shortly’, and to refer any complaints to the PIC or Ombudsman.